Twin Cities, Gemini

 Cadence stared at him frozen.

 “I don’t know what to do next!”
-There was a crack in the man’s voice.
+There was a crack in his voice.
 He threw his v-cig against the wall, and it rolled around the floor uselessly.

 Cadence stared at him unsure of what to do.
 She’d only seen him like this once before when Carl had been caught by a stray Projector’s ray during a shootout.
-But that had been years ago when they had barely been out of adolescence.
+But that had been years ago when they had barely exiting adolescence.
 Francis had reigned it in since then, had become more level-headed and controlled.
 Mature.
 On the surface at least.

 What had she done back then when Francis had broken down?
 Cadence couldn’t remember.
 Had she cracked a joke?
 Bought him some sweets and cheap beer?
 Too many childhood memories that were not her own were in the way.
 Too crowded for her to recall.
 Should she—